 Registered Student Organization Fundraising Guide

 This guide was created to spark fundraising ideas for your organization!
-If you are wishing to host a fundraiser for your club, feel free to reach out to Randi Maiers (for student organizations) at [email protected] or Allie Bogard (for club sports) at [email protected].
+If you are wishing to host a fundraiser for your club, feel free to reach out by emailing [email protected].

 Why fundraising is important: